camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/security/authorization.md

 }
 ```

 For security reasons, client secrets should not be hardcoded.
-Therefore, the recommended way of passing client secrets into Zeebe is to use environment variables.
+Therefore, it's recommended to use environment variables to pass client secrets into Zeebe.
 Although several variables are supported, the ones required to set up a minimal client are `ZEEBE_CLIENT_ID` and `ZEEBE_CLIENT_SECRET`.
 After setting these variables to the correct values, the following would be equivalent to the previous code:

 ```java
 public class AuthorizedClient {